Trouble Report Sample Clauses

 • Title Report If no Additional Mortgage Policy is required with respect to such Additional Mortgaged Property, a title report issued by the Title Company with respect thereto, dated not more than 30 days prior to the date such Additional Mortgage is to be recorded and satisfactory in form and substance to Administrative Agent;

-• Adverse Report (a) The Employer shall notify an employee in writing of any dissatisfaction concerning his/her work within seven (7) working days of knowledge of the complaint.
-This notification shall include particulars which led to such dissatisfaction.
-If this procedure is not followed, such expression of dissatisfaction shall not become part of his/her record for use against him/her at any time.
-This clause shall apply in respect of any expression of dissatisfaction relating to his/her work or otherwise which may be detrimental to an employee’s advancement or standing with the Employer.
+• Adverse Report The Employer shall notify an employee in writing of any expression of dissatisfaction concerning his work within ten (10) working days of the event of the complaint, with a copy to the Union.
+This notice shall include particulars of the work performance which led to such dissatisfaction.
+If this procedure is not followed, such expression of dissatisfaction shall not become a part of his work record for use against him at any time.
+This Article shall be applicable to any complaint or accusation which may be detrimental to an employee's advancement or standing with the Employer, whether or not it relates to his work.
+The employee's reply to such complaint, accusation or expression of dissatisfaction shall become part of his record.
+The record of an employee shall not be used against him at any time after twelve (12) months following the serving of a suspension or disciplinary action, including letters of reprimand or any adverse reports.